-The SAU 9 member school districts(the District) ensure that all children who have disabilities, from 2.5 to age 21, who reside in the districts, and who are in need of special education and related services are identified, located and evaluated.
-This applies to all children with disabilities, including highly mobile children (such as migrant and homeless children), children placed in homes for children, health care facilities, or state institutions, and children who are suspected of being eligible under IDEA, even though they are advancing from grade to grade.
+The SAU 9 member school districts (The District) ensure that all children who have disabilities, from 2.5 years of age to age 22 years, who reside in The Districts, and who are in need of special education and related services are identified, located and evaluated.
+This applies to all children with disabilities, including highly mobile children (such as migrant and homeless children), children placed in homes for children, health care facilities, or state institutions, and children who are suspected of being eligible under IDEA, even when they are advancing from grade to grade.
 In addition, this applies to those children attending approved, non-public private schools within the geographic boundaries of the District.